 - Recount anything the pupil has said in their own words.
 Swear words, insults, or intimate vocabulary should be written down verbatim.

 - Be written free of jargon, and in a professional manner without stereotyping or discrimination.

 - Cross-reference any siblings or extended family members, if relevant. – Include a completed body map if relevant to show any visible injuries.

 - Indicate who the record has been given/sent to.

-When a complaint of abuse is made against a member of staff, on behalf of a child, there should be immediate consideration of whether the child is at risk and in need of protection.
-Any member of staff who becomes aware of an allegation or has concerns of a child protection nature must take immediate steps to ensure that the matter is reported directly to the DSL, or in their absence, any member of SLT.
-It is important that the member of staff reporting the concern acts quickly and in the event that DSL or the SLT are unavailable, then the matter should be reported to the most senior person available at the time.
+- When a complaint of abuse is made against a member of staff on behalf of a child, there should be immediate consideration of whether the child is at risk and in need of protection.
+Any member of staff who becomes aware of an allegation or has concerns of a child protection nature must take immediate steps to ensure that the matter is reported directly to the DSL or, in their absence, any member of SLT.
+The member of staff reporting the concern must act quickly.
+In the event that DSL or the SLT are unavailable, then the matter should be reported to the most senior person available at the time.
 An investigation may be impeded if a concern is reported late.
-Further action may be taken by Spark in investigating the matter internally in line with the staff disciplinary procedures.
+Spark Generation may take further action to investigate the matter internally in line with the staff disciplinary procedures.

 - This policy will be reviewed annually.